6 Ways Government Shutdowns Hurt You (Even if You’re Not a Federal Worker)

-If you were planning to use a federal loan, like a Federal Housing Administration-insured or a Veterans Affairs loan, to purchase a house, the agencies will still process it — depending on a few factors.
+If you were planning to use a federal loan, like a Federal Housing Administration-insured loan or a Veterans Affairs loan, to purchase a house, the agencies will still process it — depending on a few factors.

 During the 2013 government shutdown, the FHA released an FAQ stating it would still process single-family loans, though it warned that it could take extra time because of a reduced staff.
 Delays could occur for other reasons, like if you need to obtain documents from the IRS.

 Are you a veteran?
 Thankfully, it’s unlikely that a shutdown would affect your VA loans.

 6. Your Tax Refund

 Hopefully a shutdown isn’t in the near future — but if it is, now you know what to expect.

 Kelly Smith is a junior writer and engagement specialist at The Penny Hoarder.
 Catch her on Twitter at @keywordkelly.

 Senior writer and producer Lisa Rowan also contributed to this post.